 About CAIM

 The Canadian AI Incident Monitor (CAIM) is a public-interest project that documents AI incidents and hazards affecting Canada.
-It is operated by Horizon Omega, a Canadian not-for-profit organization working to reduce risks from artificial intelligence.
+It is operated by Horizon Omega, a Canadian not-for-profit working to reduce risks from artificial intelligence.

 Mission